utdata/rwd-mastery-assignments/regular-expressions/README.md

 - Build a regular expression to separate that into three groups: Name, Gender, Color/breed.
 You can leave color and breed in the same column.
 - Build a Substitution string to put tabs between the three columns.
 (Remember, a tab is "\t".)
 - Copy your result as NEW columns in your spreadsheet, just to the right of your current columns.
 Name the headers properly.
-- Save your Regular expression and Substitution formulas to turn in.
-You can save them in a different cell of the Sheet or as a comment in the submission.
+- Save your regex101 project and keep the URL.
+You can put it on a new Sheet in the same workbook.

 Next, you get separate latitude and longitude columns from the Location column.

+- Start with a new regex101 project (Click the regularexpressions101 banner on the site).
-- Start by putting the Location column in the Test String of regex101.com.
+- Copy/paste the Location column from Sheets into the Test String of regex101.com.
 - Build a regex to capture the latitude and longitude as separate groups.
 You can discard the rest of the address as you have them in another column (Address) already.
 - Build a Substitution string to return the Latitude and Longitude separated with a tab.
 - Copy and past the result as new columns in the spreadsheet, properly labeled.
-- Save your Regular expression and Substitution formulas to turn in.
+- Save your Regular expression URL and add it to your Sheet.

 ## Turning in your work

 Turn in the following into Canvas:

 - The cleaned data in a Google Sheet.
 The data should have both the original columns and the new ones you have created.
+Be sure to share it with me.
-- The regex101.com URL from both quests.
+- The saved regex101.com URL from both quests.
+These can be on a new tab in the same Google Sheet as the data, or added as comments in Canvas.

 ## Some tips and reminders